Latest Disability News from India

 The Convention specifically addresses issues related to women with disabilities and the rights of children with disabilities, both are groups that current legislation in the nation of India attacks.
 To make matters worse, there are specific sections of law that are abused in ways that harm the rights of people with disabilities in India.
-The Center for Advocacy in Mental Health of the Bapu Trust in Pune has pointed out the way that Section 19 of the Mental Health Act dealing with, "Admissions to institutions under special circumstances," is many times abused in the nation of India by families for the purpose of dumping women with disabilities in institutions.
+The Center for Advocacy in Mental Health of the Bapu Trust in Pune has pointed out the way that Section 19 of the Mental Health Act dealing with, "Admissions to institutions under special circumstances," is many times abused in the nation of India by families to dumping women with disabilities in institutions.

-Statistics: Disability in India
+Disability Facts and Statistics in India

 - At least 1.2 million people with disabilities in India are living in households consisting only of people with disability.

 - While the total of people with disabilities increased by just over 22 percent over a decade, from almost 22 million in the Census of 2001 to 26.8 million in 2011, the number of people with disabilities living on their own has nearly doubled, jumping by 84 percent in the same period.